Chris Patten: Resignation

 Patten submitted his letter of resignation as BBC Trust Chairman to the Secretary of State on 6 May 2014; citing health reasons following his heart bypass surgery on 28 April.
 BBC Trust Vice Chairman Diane Coyle took over as Acting Chairman until the appointment of a new chairman.
 He returned to sit with the Conservative party in the House of Lords in September of that year.

 In May 2016, Patten said that the BBC has "lost some of its ambition" in its coverage of science, philosophy and history, and should "stretch" audiences more.
 Patten bemoaned the fact that much of the corporation's high-brow programming had been moved to BBC Four, the digital channel, and given low budgets that meant shows were "sometimes made with glue and string".
 In a speech on the future of the BBC, which he said was "one of this country's greatest institutions", Patten called on ministers to respect the "besieged" broadcaster's independence, and set in place measures to stop it becoming "the plaything of the government of the day".

 On China

 In September 2020, he wrote that "Chinese Communist Party general secretary Xi Jinping's dictatorship is certainly thuggish.
 Consider its policies in Xinjiang.
-Many international lawyers argue that the incarceration of over one million Muslim Uighurs, forced sterilisation and abortion, and slave labour meet the UN definition of genocide."
+Many international lawyers argue that the incarceration of over one million Muslim Uyghurs, forced sterilisation and abortion, and slave labour meet the UN definition of genocide."
 Patten said that Chinese company Huawei "is an agent of an unpleasant Chinese state."

+In May 2020, Patten said that there was a case for a multilateral mission to travel to Wuhan to investigate the origins of the COVID-19 outbreak.
+He argued the Chinese government had breached its obligations as a member of the World Health Organization and the 2005 International Health Regulations treaty.
+He also added that Britain and other countries were not against the Chinese nation or people, praising China's medical workers who first responded to the virus, but stated "It is our relationship with the dangerous and immoral Communist Party.
+In Wuhan the Communist party used the police to try and shut the doctors up.
+Totalitarian regimes always rely on secrecy and mendacity."